 I think this school needs a lot of work.
 I understand it is designed to help at risk kids learn.
 What are they learning?
 Christmas 2012 was cute but inappropriate.
 The children already see and here that hip hop all the time and should not be taught in school.
 My grandchild listens to all types of music.
 This school was a lot better when my children attended.
 I think more should be done to get the hood out of the school.
 We are looking to take the children out of there and send them to a charter or private school.
 It doesn't matter if I've got to get an extra job to pay for it.
 We want the children to have a bright future.
 I do not see this school helping to make it possible.
 I've seen only two teachers that we will give a great thanks too Ms Chalderon and Ms Mattachini.
 I hope I didn't mess up the names to bad.
 I have to say they are really trying to make a difference in the lives of these children.

 Bruns Avenue Elementary is a public elementary school in Charlotte.
-The principal of Bruns Avenue Elementary is Mary E Weston, whose e-mail is firstname.lastname@example.org.
-771 children attend Bruns Avenue Elementary and identify as Black, non-Hispanic; Hispanic; and Asian.
-99% of the 771 students here have subsidized lunches.
-The student to teacher ratio at Bruns Avenue Elementary is 13:1.
+The principal of Bruns Avenue Elementary is Mary E Weston, whose e-mail is email@example.com.
+771 children attend Bruns Avenue Elementary and identify primarily as Black, non-Hispanic; Hispanic; and Asian.
+99% of the 771 students here are paying reduced lunch prices.
+The ratio of students to teachers at Bruns Avenue Elementary is 13:1.
 Oaklawn Language Academy is one of the nearest elementary schools.

 |Native American or Native Alaskan||1%||0.5%|